Story and Photos by John Sundsmo.

 Athens has long been a favorite of my wife and I, especially since it was our first international trip together as a couple.
 Somehow every time we land in Greece, Athens is only a stopover on our way to somewhere else.
 But why love Athens?
 For us, Athens is full of lovely historic sites, wonderful ethnic foods, good local wines and great cultural diversity.

-Recent discounted airfares to the Mediterranean sparked planning for a new trip, but this time we decided to spend a long weekend in Athens before rushing off to other destinations.
-With a long 10+ hour flight from San Francisco, lay-overs, jet lag and time zone hours lost, four nights in Athens sounded like a lot, but in reality translated into less than three days exploration.
-As a history buff, I wondered if it would be enough time to explore the archeological sites, (the ancient birthplace of democracy); also investigate the Roman, Byzantine and Ottoman influences and try to fathom their effects on present day Greek culture.
+Recently discounted airfares to the Mediterranean sparked planning for a new trip, but this time we decided to spend a long weekend in Athens before rushing off to other destinations.
+With a long 10+ hour flight from San Francisco, layovers, jet lag, and time zone hours lost, four nights in Athens sounded like a lot, but in reality, translated into less than three days of exploration.
+As a history buff, I wondered if it would be enough time to explore the archeological sites, (the ancient birthplace of democracy); also investigate the Roman, Byzantine, and Ottoman influences, and try to fathom their effects on present-day Greek culture.
 True, that might make a nice start for a doctoral dissertation, but as Henry Miller said “One’s destination is never a place, but a new way of seeing things.”

 Attica: ATH airport isn’t in Athens

-Our first night wandering the narrow cobblestone streets in the Plaka at twilight, soaking up the ambiance over a good Greek seafood dinner with fresh Kalamarakia (Calamari), olives, tzatziki, hummus, Greek salad, Spanakopita (feta and spinach) and a fine red wine from the Peloponnesian peninsula convinced us that Athens was indeed a good travel decision.
+Our first night wandering the narrow cobblestone streets in the Plaka at twilight, soaking up the ambiance over a good Greek seafood dinner with fresh Kalamarakia (Calamari), olives, tzatziki, hummus, Greek salad, Spanakopita (feta and spinach), and a glass of fine red wine from the Peloponnesian peninsula convinced us that Athens was indeed a good travel decision.